verrazzano/console/README.md

   export VZ_API_URL=<your Verrazzano API Server URL> e.g. https://api.default.11.22.33.44.xip.io
 ```

-##### Start server:
+### Start server

-Execute following command to run your Console application in a local web server.
+To run the Console application in a local web server, execute following command:

 ```bash
   ojet serve
 ```

-This should start a browser at [http://localhost:8000](http://localhost:8000).
-On first access, , you will be required to login to Keycloak with `verrazzano` user and password obtained in [Get Verrazzano user credentials](#get-verrazzano-user-credentials).
+This will open a browser at [http://localhost:8000](http://localhost:8000).
+On first access, you will be required to log in to Keycloak with the `verrazzano` user and password obtained in [Get Verrazzano user credentials](#get-verrazzano-user-credentials).

-When you make any changes to the Console code, the changes are reflected immediately in browser because the _livereload_ option is enabled by default for the `ojet serve` command.
-See [Serve a Web Application](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/serve-web-application.html#GUID-75032B22-6365-426D-A63C-33B37B1575D9) for other options supported by the command.
+When you make changes to the Console code, the changes are reflected immediately in the browser because the `livereload` option is enabled by default for the `ojet serve` command.
+For other options supported by the command, see [Serve a Web Application](https://docs.oracle.com/en/middleware/developer-tools/jet/9.1/develop/serve-web-application.html#GUID-75032B22-6365-426D-A63C-33B37B1575D9).

 ## Testing

-### Unit tests

-Unit tests for Verrazzano Console are written using [Karma](https://karma-runner.github.io/latest/index.html) and [Mocha](https://mochajs.org/).
-[Chrome browser](https://www.google.com/chrome/) is required to be installed for running the tests.
+Unit tests for the Verrazzano Console are written using [Karma](https://karma-runner.github.io/latest/index.html) and [Mocha](https://mochajs.org/).
+For running the tests, you need the [Chrome](https://www.google.com/chrome/) browser.
 To run tests for the Console, execute:

 ```bash
   make unit-test